tsackton/taelgar/Player's Guide.md

 Seven hundred years ago, the Drankorian empire fell, brought down by a magical plague that even the great wizards of Drankor could not stop.
 From the ashes of empire arose new realms and cities: Chardon, a center of learning and the great city of the west; Sembara, a powerful monarchy in the east; the Dunmari, people of the plains, migrating from the far away into the empty spaces left by the collapse of Drankor; and many others.
 But as these realms and others grew, the ancient skeletal dragon-god Cha'mutte was lurking in the north, biding his time and building his army of hobgoblins and worse.

 Two hundred years ago, Cha'mutte tried to overthrow the gods.
 The Great War, although it lead to Cha'mutte's defeat, left the world changed.
 A vast crater now lies where mountain passes once carried trade caravans between Sembara and Chardon, and the fertile [[River Istaros|Istaros]] river valley is now a choking land of dust and ash, called the Plaguelands.
-For fifty years after the Great War ended, the remains of Cha'mutte's armies roamed the land.
-These years, known as the Blood Years, saw the boundaries of civilization shrink, trade decline, and famine and sorrow spread.
+For fifty years or more after the Great War ended, the remains of Cha'mutte's armies roamed the land.
+The boundaries of civilization shrnak, trade decline, and famine and sorrow spread.

 Over the past few generations, though, a new normalcy has come to the land, as the Great War and its aftermath fades from memory.
 The Chardonian Empire now stretches a thousand miles, built on the backs of the magical secrets of the Great Library and the Chardonian legions, with their battle mages.
 Peace and trade have once again come to Sembara, and the merchants of Tollen and Cymea ply the Green Sea once more.
 The Dunmari thrive behind the divine protections that guard their eastern border from the evils of the Plaguelands.
 While the frontiers remain dangerous, the world that has emerged from the darkness is one of hope.
 ## Species